 We are rarely listened to, although we are the ones who know what we need best.
 We are given treatment by strangers who barely even know us and are often too busy and confident in their knowledge to sit down with us and listen.
 How can these psychiatrists and psychologists and counselors possibly know what we need if they have never walked in our shoes?
 How can they possibly help us if they see us and treat us as patients that need to be contained, managed, and filed into cabinets and fit into generic treatment plans?

 Boundaries are important.
 Safety is critical, and as a rule-follower and someone who strives to do good in society, I know.
 But I have suffered from depression for nearly half my life, and I see the same need for human empathy, mutual respect, and simple compassion that I see in the mirror in the eyes of the other patients who have become my friends.
 And I don't think that any diagnosis or any incident can trump that.

-To the few clinicians and staff in my life that have truly cared, thank you so much.
+To the clinicians and staff out there who truly care, thank you so much.
 You have helped me more than you can imagine.

 To all the others: a change of attitude is needed in the mental health system.
 A smile, some understanding, and the words, “I care” are steps taken to change someone’s life, but learned masks of professionalism, desensitized protocols, and gloved hands of aliens digging into a young kid’s thighs will only break them more.